 Special needs trusts complement government programs such as SSI and Medicaid and do not replace the benefits from those programs.
 For 25 years, Alabama Family Trust has administered trusts that range in size from $1,500 to millions.

-Alabama Family Trust has also offered a Charitable Trust fund designed to help past and present life beneficiaries.
-The co-trustee for a life beneficiary who has depleted their trust account can apply to the Alabama Family Trust Charitable Trust for a specific needed item or service.
-Grants are based on the number of requests received each quarter and the demonstrated need for the life beneficiary.
+Alabama Family Trust has also offered a Charitable Trust fund, designed to help past and present beneficiaries.
+The representative for a beneficiary who has depleted their trust account can apply to the Alabama Family Trust Charitable Trust for a specific needed item or service.
+Grants are based on the number of requests received each quarter and the demonstrated need for the beneficiary.